 In children, pain to the back of the heel associated with the activity is usually known as calcaneal apophysitis or “Sever’s Disease.”
-This is not actually a “disease” per se but is more associated with normal growth in active children.
+This is not actually a “disease” per se, but is more associated with normal growth in active children.
 When children grow, their bones develop “growth centers” where the bones grow from and become longer.
 In kids, one of these areas is at the back of the heel bone where the Achilles tendon attaches to the heel bone.
-Usually, this is not a problem but in active children, the growth center can get inflamed from activity and from tightness in the Achilles tendon.
-Usually, the Achilles tendon is too tight and pulls on the heel bone at the growth center and over time this causes pain and inflammation for the child.
-This is usually worse with activities or in the mornings and is generally improved with rest, ice, and stretching to reduce pull on the Achilles tendon.
-Custom made orthotic inserts and heel lifts are commonly used to treat this problem.
-Physical therapy is also a great treatment option for Sever’s Disease and can be prescribed by our physicians if needed.
+Usually, this is not a problem, but in active children, the growth center can get inflamed from activity and from tightness in the Achilles tendon.
+Usually, the Achilles tendon is too tight and pulls on the heel bone at the growth center.
+Therefore, with time, it causes pain and inflammation for the child.
+This is usually worse with activities or in the mornings and is generally improved with:

 At Kansas City Foot and Ankle, we have experienced physicians and surgeons to take care of both of these common causes of foot and ankle related pain.
-Dr. Daniel Miller, Dr. Stephanie Jameson, Dr. Dusty Christensen, Dr. Ross Bartley, Dr. Dan Hanon, and Dr. Mark Green are all experts in heel pain.
-If you or your child are having heel pain, call today to set up an appointment and start your recovery today.
+Dr. Stephanie Jameson, Dr. Ross Bartley, Dr. Dan Hanon, Dr. Corey Bess, and Dr. Mark Green are all experts in heel pain.
+If you or your child are having heel pain, call to set up an appointment and start your recovery today!
 Foot pain is never normal!
 Call 816-943-1111 to set up an appointment with our experts.